dshanske/simple-location/README.md

 [WordPress Geodata](http://codex.wordpress.org/Geodata) is an existing standard used to store geodata about a post, user, comment, or term.

 **It consists of four fields:** latitude, longitude, public, and address.
+The plugin also saves zoom which is for the purpose of map display.

 ## Upgrade Notice ##